ReactTraining/hooks-workshop/README.md

 Choose one from list [1...9, a, b, c, 0]:
 ```

+## We took notes for you!

+During the lectures, feel free to take notes.
+We also have some [pre-made notes](/student-lesson-notes.md) for you in this repo that you can edit as you see fit.

 ## Updating

 If you've already cloned the repo but you need to get updated code, then follow these steps: